Finnhub-Stock-API/finnhub-go/docs/DefaultApi.md

 Tick Data

 <p>Get historical tick data for US stocks from all 13 exchanges.
-Return csv format.
 You can send the request directly to our tick server at <a href=\"https://tick.finnhub.io/\">https://tick.finnhub.io/</a> with the same path and parameters or get redirected there if you call our main server.
-Data is updated at the end of each trading day.</p><p>Tick data from 1985 is available for Enterprise clients via our partner's feed. <a href=\"mailto:support@finnhub.io\">Contact us</a> to learn more.</p>
+Data is updated at the end of each trading day.</p><p>Tick data from 1985 is available for Enterprise clients. <a href=\"mailto:support@finnhub.io\">Contact us</a> to learn more.</p>

 ### Required Parameters